Stockton-San Joaquin County, California

 The campaign partnership between the University of the Pacific and Health Plan of San Joaquin also incorporates early literacy and active lifestyle messaging through a “fitness passport,” distributed at athletic events, that offers tips and parent-child activities that promote literacy development and healthy habits together.
 Several home visitation programs also incorporate a healthy eating curriculum that empowers parents to make nutritionally sound food choices for themselves and their young children.

-Community Lead: Mike Klocke
+For more information, contact Community Lead: Mike Klocke